molines/ENERGETICS/TOOLS/readme_tools.md

-# Tools used in the seting up of eNATL36
+# Tools used in the seting up of ENERGETICS configuration
   This is the place where all specific tools developped for the setting up are stored.
  Some of them are very quick and dirty piece of codes (:() ...